Tuplanolla/adom-tas/README.md

 * `01 00 00 00` for minimum actual turns (without negative turns) and
 * `02 00 00 00` for minimum ideal time (without saving, quitting and loading)
+* although all categories up to `ff 00 00 00` are reserved for challenge games

 and the chunks consist of

 * a 1-byte `unsigned char` duration and
 * a 4-byte `time_t` excerpt.

-## Notes

-A character is considered generated when the text "You are now a fully learned wizard." appears.

-## Schedule

-This project is in active development and was expected to be finished by 2012-07-01.
-The first working binaries were built 2012-07-02.
-The rest should be done by 2012-08-01.

-## Motivation

-What is ADoM?
-ADoM is a bad game that's fun to break.
-What are tool-assisted speedruns?
-Completing video games without actually having to play them normally.

-## History

-All things ye olde and boring.

-## Philosophy

-A reference to the Arch Way.

-## Conventions

-The naming conventions used in the project follow those of the implementations of the functions.

-The syntatic conventions in the other hand follow the simplest possible consistent set of rules that allows condensed code.
-Keywords are always followed by spaces, pointers are always separated from the type and the identifier, comments and casts are removable using the simplest possible algorithm to leave no traces, etc.

-## Making of
+### Making of ...

+This section is supposed to be about insightful revelations about how things are done, but currently it's just a mess.

 When writing a recorder the most important thing is entropy.
 Since recordings are basically inputs sent to the game the game acts like an automata: even the slightest difference can cause desynchronization.
-It's not wanted so all sources of entropy need to be understood and controlled (since they're external).
+It's not desirable, so all sources of entropy need to be understood and controlled (since they're external it's not cheating).

 Let's decipher the random number generator with GDB.
-Let's fix this mess later.

 	[user@arch ~]$ rm -f .adom.data/.adom.prc
 	[user@arch ~]$ cd adom